japila-books/apache-spark-internals/docs/shuffle/Spillable.md

 === [[numElementsForceSpillThreshold]] spark.shuffle.spill.numElementsForceSpillThreshold

-Spillable uses xref:ROOT:configuration-properties.adoc#spark.shuffle.spill.numElementsForceSpillThreshold[spark.shuffle.spill.numElementsForceSpillThreshold] configuration property to force spilling in-memory objects to disk when requested to <<maybeSpill, maybeSpill>>.
+Spillable uses ROOT:configuration-properties.md#spark.shuffle.spill.numElementsForceSpillThreshold[spark.shuffle.spill.numElementsForceSpillThreshold] configuration property to force spilling in-memory objects to disk when requested to <<maybeSpill, maybeSpill>>.

 === [[initialMemoryThreshold]] spark.shuffle.spill.initialMemoryThreshold

-Spillable uses xref:ROOT:configuration-properties.adoc#spark.shuffle.spill.initialMemoryThreshold[spark.shuffle.spill.initialMemoryThreshold] configuration property as the initial threshold for the size of a collection (and the minimum memory required to operate properly).
+Spillable uses ROOT:configuration-properties.md#spark.shuffle.spill.initialMemoryThreshold[spark.shuffle.spill.initialMemoryThreshold] configuration property as the initial threshold for the size of a collection (and the minimum memory required to operate properly).

 Spillable uses it when requested to <<spill, spill>> and <<releaseMemory, releaseMemory>>